Mariana-M-Siqueira/Git-Test/README.md

 # Git-Test
-Aprendendo a usar e manipular as funcionalidades do Git e GitHub
+Aprendendo a usar e manipular as funcionalidades do Git e GitHub.